syncfusion-content/fileformat-docs/File-Formats/DocIO/Create-Word-document-in-Linux.md

 documentation: UG
 ---

-# Create Word document on Linux system
+# Create Word document on Linux

 Syncfusion Essential DocIO is a [.NET Core Word library](https://www.syncfusion.com/word-framework/net-core/word-library) used to create, read, and edit **Word** documents programmatically without **Microsoft Word** or interop dependencies.
-Using this library, you can **create a Word document in .NET Core application on Linux system**.
+Using this library, you can **create a Word document in .NET Core application on Linux**.

-## Steps to create Word document programmatically in .NET Core application on Linux system
+## Steps to create Word document programmatically in .NET Core application on Linux

 1.Execute the following command in Linux terminal to create a new .NET Core Console application.